Internet Explorer 4: Mac

 IE 4.5 did not support 68k Macs.

 Encryption

 Internet Explorer 4 was the first version of the browser to support TLS 1.0.
 Internet Explorer 4 supported 40-bit and later 128-bit encryption through an add-on, using Server Gated Cryptography (SGC).
-A 256-bit encryption would not become available in IE for nearly 10 years until the Windows Vista version of Internet Explorer 7.
+A 256-bit encryption would not become available in IE for nearly 10 years.

 128-bit encryption was available or included for these versions: